May Days: 4 May

 On 4 May, Barcelona was a city plunged into silence, interrupted only by the fire of rifles and machine guns.
 Shops and buildings were covered by barricades.
 Anarchist armed groups attacked the barracks of the Assault Guards and government buildings.
-The government and communist militias responded fire.
-Most of the Barcelona proletariat supported the anarcho-syndicalists, and fears started over a Civil War inside the Civil War.
+The government and communist militias returned fire.
+Fears started over a Civil War inside the Civil War.
 At eleven o'clock, the delegates of the CNT met and agreed to do everything possible to restore calm.
 Meanwhile, the anarchists Joan García Oliver and Federica Montseny launched an appeal on the radio to ask their followers to lay down their weapons and return to their jobs.
 Jacinto Toryho, the director of the CNT newspaper Solidaridad Obrera, expressed the same sentiment.
 Anarchist ministers arrived in Barcelona, and with them were Mariano Rodríguez Vázquez "Marianet" (secretary of the national committee of the CNT), Pascual Tomás and Carlos Hernández (from the executive committee of the UGT).
 None of them wanted a confrontation with the communists, and President Francisco Largo Caballero had no desire to use force against the anarchists.
 Federica Montseny later said that the news of the riots had caught her and the other anarchist ministers totally unprepared.

 On the Aragon front, units of the 26th Anarchist Division (former Durruti Column) under the command of Gregorio Jover, gathered in Barbastro to march on Barcelona.
 However, upon hearing the García Oliver radio broadcast, they remained in their positions.
 Meanwhile, the 28th Division (former Ascaso Column) and the 29th Division of the POUM, commanded by Rovira, didn't cancel their proposed march on Barcelona until the head of the Republican Air Force in the Aragon front, Alfonso Reyes, threatened to bomb them if they pressed on with their plan.

 By five o'clock in the afternoon, several anarchists were killed by the police near the Via Durruti (current Via Laietana).
 The POUM began to support resistance publicly.
-In shootings occurring that day, the well-known libertarian Domingo Ascaso, relative of Francisco Ascaso and president of the Regional Council of Defense of Aragon Joaquín Ascaso, was killed.
-The Bolshevik-Leninist Section of Spain, an official group of the Fourth International in Spain, distributed on the barricades of Barcelona leaflets, "Long life to the revolutionary offensive", which included the following statement: